Sejong National Research Complex

-The Sejong National Research Complex is a campus of four research buildings housing ten research institutes.
+The Sejong National Research Complex is a campus comprising four research buildings housing ten research institutes.
 Institutes started to relocate to the complex in 2014.
-It neighbors the Korea Institute of Public Finance (ko), Korea Legislation Research Institute (ko), and the Korea Research Institute for Human Settlements (ko) and is approximately 1.6 kilometers away from the Korea Development Institute.
+It neighbors the Korea Institute of Public Finance (ko), Korea Legislation Research Institute (ko), and the Korea Research Institute for Human Settlements, (ko) and is approximately 1.6 kilometers away from the Korea Development Institute.

 Research Institutes

-The research complex is divided into four primary buildings, A, B, C, and D divided by research topics.
+The research complex is divided into four primary buildings, A, B, C, and D, each divided by topic of research.